MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/apply-pattern-content.md

 ### Use the Circuit Breaker pattern

 Pairing the Retry and Circuit Breaker patterns expands an application's capability to handle service disruptions that aren't related to transient faults.
-The [Circuit Breaker pattern](/azure/architecture/patterns/circuit-breaker) prevents an application from continuously attempting to access a non-responsive service.
+The [Circuit Breaker pattern](/azure/architecture/patterns/circuit-breaker) prevents an application from continuously attempting to access a nonresponsive service.
 The Circuit Breaker pattern releases the application and avoids wasting CPU cycles so the application retains its performance integrity for end users.
 For more information, see [Spring Circuit Breaker](https://docs.spring.io/spring-cloud-circuitbreaker/docs/current/reference/html/#usage-documentation), and [Resilience4j documentation](https://resilience4j.readme.io/v1.7.0/docs/getting-started-3).

-**Example:** Circuit Breaker is implemented by decorating methods with the Circuit Breaker attribute.
+**Example:** The reference implementation implements the Circuit Breaker pattern by decorating methods with the Circuit Breaker attribute.
 You can [simulate the circuit breaker pattern](https://github.com/Azure/reliable-web-app-pattern-java/blob/main/simulate-patterns.md#retry-and-circuit-break-pattern) in the reference implementation.

 ## Security